RGeorge482/MotorbikeStore/README.md

 This is a e-commerce where users can shop for bikes, clothing, helmets, or accessories.
-The project is built in React.
+The project is built in React React.

 # Getting Started with Create React App